-Activate Health, Prevent Disease Ayurveda’s Swasthavrtta Wisdom – Crafting a Paradigm Shift in Global Medicine
+Activate Health and Prevent Disease with Ayurveda’s Swasthavrtta Wisdom – Crafting a Paradigm Shift in Global Medicine

 Natural Versus Artificial Health

 Ayurveda, the traditional Indian system of healing and health, delivers multidimensional health.
 Ayurveda is designed to facilitate deep healing for body, mind and soul, and its science is well-equipped to deliver both preventative as well as palliative care.